 Smoked Beef Bones As A Doggy Christmas Gift

-When our neighbor asked us if the pups could have a smoked beef bone from the local grocery store for Christmas, we enthusiastically agreed ~ as expected, the pups loved their Christmas gifts, and chewed on them for about an hour every other day.
+When my neighbor asked if the pups could have a smoked beef bone from the local grocery store for Christmas, I enthusiastically agreed because the pups love to chew.

-I still didn’t think too much of it, but figured that now would actually be a good opportunity of brushing his teeth.
+I still didn’t think too much of it, but figured that now would actually be a good opportunity to brush his teeth.

-His upper left molar in the far back of his mouth was fractured, with the pulp & the bright red pulp tissue clearly showing.
-The pulp is the nerve & blood supply of each K9 tooth.
+His upper left molar in the far back of his mouth was fractured.
+The pulp & the bright red pulp tissue was clearly showing.
+I later learned that the pulp is the nerve and blood supply of each dog tooth.

-The First Aid Companion For Dogs & Cats, by Amy D. Shojai
+Enter The First Aid Companion For Dogs & Cats, by Amy D. Shojai

-The section about damaged dog teeth mentions that damaged dog teeth can occur in dogs who chew hard bones (as well as rocks, wires, etc).
+The section about damaged dog teeth mentions that damaged dog teeth can occur in dogs who chew hard bones as well as rocks, wires, etc.

 Veterinary Treatment Of Buzz’s Fractured Dog Tooth

 Our vet Dr. Schaller quickly diagnosed his problem, and scheduled his tooth removal surgery for the next day.

-We went back home with Tramadol for Buzz’s tooth pain, and returned early next morning for his surgery (Dr. Schaller had to postpone someone else’s spaying surgery that next morning, explaining that Buzz’s tooth extraction had priority).
+We went back home with Tramadol for Buzz’s tooth pain, and returned early next morning for his surgery.
+Dr. Schaller had to postpone someone else’s spaying surgery that next morning, explaining that Buzz’s tooth extraction had priority.

 On The Road To Recovery After The Dental Surgery

-He still got some tramadol for the first few days after the surgery for pain relief, and ended up needing an antibiotic as Dr. Schaller (& Missy!!) noticed an odor coming from his incision.
+He still got some Tramadol for the first few days after the surgery for pain relief.
+He also ended up needing an antibiotic as Dr. Schaller (& Missy!!) noticed an odor coming from his incision.

-Take your pup in to see his vet if you have the slightest medical concern, as dogs are very good at disguising any pain they may be experiencing.
+Take your pup in to see his vet if you have the slightest medical concern.
+Remember that dogs are very good at disguising any pain they may be experiencing.